landofcoder/magento-1-page-builder-module/README.md

 - Live Preview For Easier Editing

 ## PLEASE NOTE
-- Magento 1 is end of life
+- Magento 1 is end of life.
+You should upgrade the site to magento 2 soon as possible.

 ## Donation